 The OC Streetcar, which will serve the cities of Santa Ana and Garden Grove, is currently in the design phase and will connect the Santa Ana Regional Transportation Center (SARTC) to Harbor Blvd. and Westminster Ave. at its western terminus.
-There are also two studies being conducted that evaluate potential transit improvements which would connect with Harbor Blvd. - the Anaheim Rapid Connection and Fullerton's College Connector Study.
+The City of Fullerton recently completed the College Connector Study, which evaluated options for improving transit connections between Fullerton Downtown, the transportation center and local college campuses.